digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_aws.rst

 This is only applicable for ``participant`` and ``domain/domain-manager`` nodes.

-Afterwards, we need register the keys in Canton by running the key registration command on each node.
+Afterwards, we need to register the keys in Canton by running the key registration command on each node.
-For example for a ``participant`` we would run:
+For example for a ``participant`` you would run:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/topology/TopologyManagementHelper.scala
    :language: scala